-- Domestic services provided to an individual rather than a business, such as nannies and butlers, are within the rules - originally they were excluded. - Office holders are also within the scope of the IR35 rules. - You cannot escape the IR35 rules merely by setting up an offshore company, and the rules apply regardless of where your client is based.
-However, if you are working full-time overseas you may be treated as non-UK resident, and if that is the case your employment income will not be subject to UK tax. - The fact that your company is paid by an employment agency, rather than directly by the client, does not affect the operation of the IR35 rules. - Although this guide deals with companies, the IR35 rules apply equally where a partnership is used as an intermediary between yourself and the client.
+- Office holders are within the scope of the IR35 rules. - Offshore companies do not escape the IR35 rules, and the rules apply regardless of where your client is based.
+However, if you are working full-time overseas you may be treated as non-UK resident, and if that is the case your employment income will not be subject to UK tax. - A company paid by an employment agency, rather than directly by the client, does not escape the operation of the IR35 rules. - Although this guide deals with companies, the IR35 rules apply equally to partnerships used as an intermediary between a business and the client.